-IRC § 956-THE "DEEMED DIVIDEND RULE"
+IRC § 956-The "Deemed Dividend Rule"

-Under Internal Revenue Code ("IRC") § 956, the obligation of a U.S. corporate parent to a lender will trigger (with limited exception) a "deemed dividend" of the controlled foreign subsidiary's current and accumulated earnings and profits up to the amount of the U.S. loan obligation if any one of the following three events occurs: (1) 66 2/3 percent or more of the controlled foreign subsidiary's combined voting power of all the classes of stock entitled to vote is pledged to the U.S. parent's lender (accompanied by certain restrictions on the disposition of the controlled foreign subsidiary's assets and the incurrence by the subsidiary of liabilities other than in the ordinary course of business); (2) the controlled foreign subsidiary is a guarantor (directly or indirectly) with respect to the loan made to the U.S. parent; or (3) the controlled foreign subsidiary grants a security interest in its assets to secure the loan to the U.S. parent.
+Under Internal Revenue Code ("IRC") § 956, the obligation of a U.S. corporate parent to a lender will trigger a "deemed dividend" of the controlled foreign subsidiary's current and accumulated earnings and profits up to the amount of the U.S. loan obligation if any one of the following three events occurs: (a) 66% percent or more of the foreign subsidiary's outstanding voting stock is pledged to the U.S. parent's lender (accompanied by certain restrictions on the disposition of the foreign subsidiary's assets); (b) the foreign subsidiary is a guarantor with respect to the loan made to the U.S. parent; or (c) the foreign subsidiary grants a security interest in its assets to secure the loan to the U.S. parent.

-If a deemed dividend is triggered, the U.S. parent's pro rata share of the controlled foreign subsidiary's current and accumulated earnings and profits may be subject to U.S. income tax up to the amount of the U.S. loan obligation.
-Generally, if the controlled foreign subsidiary's current and accumulated earnings and profits are less than the amount of the U.S. obligation, then the controlled foreign subsidiary's future earnings and profits may be subject to the deemed distribution up to the amount of the U.S. loan obligation (after accounting for prior deemed distributions).
+If a deemed distribution is triggered, all of the foreign subsidiary's current and accumulated earnings and profits are immediately subject to U.S. income tax, up to the amount of the U.S. loan obligation.
+If the foreign subsidiary's current and accumulated earnings and profits are less than the amount of the U.S. obligation, then all of the foreign subsidiary's future earnings and profits will be subject to the deemed distribution up to the amount of the U.S. loan obligation (after subtracting prior deemed distributions).

-Borrowers and lenders often assume that a U.S. parent cannot pledge the stock of a controlled foreign subsidiary and that a controlled foreign subsidiary cannot guarantee or pledge its assets in support of the loan to the U.S. parent because of the tax consequences outlined above.
-However, the amount of the deemed dividend and its actual economic impact on the borrower will depend on the borrower's particular facts and circumstances and the borrower's overall tax position and can be quite complex.
-There are many situations in which the application of IRC § 956 has no material adverse impact on the borrower including:

-the controlled foreign subsidiary has no accumulated earnings and profits and is not expected to have any in the future, or the controlled foreign subsidiary already distributes its income to the U.S.;

-- the consolidated U.S. tax group has operating losses that reduce or eliminate the deemed dividend; - the IRC already requires inclusion of the controlled foreign subsidiary's earnings and profits in the U.S. parent's income prior to actual distribution of the earnings and profits for other reasons; and - U.S. tax credits may be available to largely offset the U.S. tax liability from the deemed dividend because the controlled foreign subsidiary may have paid taxes to a foreign jurisdiction with respect to the earnings and profits giving rise to the deemed dividend.
+Borrowers and lenders often assume that a U.S. parent cannot pledge the stock of a foreign subsidiary and that a foreign subsidiary cannot guarantee or pledge its assets in support of the loan to the U.S. parent because of the tax consequences outlined above.
+However, there are many situations in which the application of IRC § 956 has no material adverse impact on the borrower including: (a) the foreign subsidiary has no accumulated earnings and profits and is not expected to have any in the future, or the foreign subsidiary historically repatriates its income to the U.S.; (b) the consolidated tax group has operating losses that reduce or eliminate the deemed distribution; (c) the IRC already requires inclusion of the foreign subsidiary's earnings and profits in the U.S. parent's income prior to repatriation for other reasons; (d) U.S. tax credits for taxes paid by the foreign subsidiary in the foreign jurisdiction may largely offset the U.S. tax liability from the deemed dividend; and (e) the foreign entity is treated like a partnership for U.S. tax purposes.

-Thus, the application of IRC § 956 may not have a material adverse impact on the borrower, depending on the circumstances.
-The lender should require the borrower to provide an analysis of the impact of IRC § 956 before deciding that it cannot obtain a pledge of the equity interests in, or a guaranty or asset pledge from, a controlled foreign subsidiary.
+Thus, the application of IRC § 956 may not have a material adverse impact, depending on the circumstances.
+The lender should require the borrower to provide an analysis of the impact of IRC § 956 before deciding that it cannot obtain a pledge of the equity interests in, or a guaranty or asset pledge from, a foreign subsidiary.
 In situations where IRC § 956 does have a material adverse impact, other structuring alternatives will need to be considered.
-For example, the lender's affiliate organized in a foreign jurisdiction may be able to loan directly to a subsidiary organized in that jurisdiction and close any collateral deficiencies by obtaining collateral support from subsidiaries located in other foreign jurisdictions.
+For example, the lender's affiliate organized in a foreign jurisdiction may be able to loan directly to a subsidiary organized in that jurisdiction and close any collateral deficiencies by obtaining collateral from subsidiaries located in other foreign jurisdictions.